David Bodian: Honors and awards

 In 1941 Bodian received the E. Mead Johnson Award in Pediatrics from the American Academy of Pediatrics.
 In 1958, he was inducted along with his colleagues Howe and Morgan and twelve other polio experts into the Polio Hall of Fame at the Georgia Warm Springs Foundation.
 He was elected to the National Academy of Sciences in 1958, and the American Academy of Arts and Sciences in 1968.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1968 and the American Philosophical Society in 1973.
 In 1985, the Society honored him with the Karl Spencer Lashley Award.
-Bodian was an honorary member of the Anatomical Society of Great Britain and Ireland, the French Neurological Society, and the Mexican Society of Anatomy, and he served as president of the American Association of Anatomists from 1971 to 1972.
+Bodian was an honorary member of the Anatomical Society of Great Britain and Ireland, the French Neurological Society, and the Mexican Society of Anatomy, and he served as the 48th president of the American Association of Anatomists from 1971 to 1972.

 In 1980, the Johns Hopkins University dedicated the Bodian Room in the School of Medicine in recognition of his contributions to polio research.
 He received an honorary doctorate from the university in 1987.
 In the year before his death, in the spring of 1991, the School of Hygiene and Public Health named him one of seventy-five "Heroes of Public Health."